reuptaken/uniclient/README.md

 * Max Profit: profit from fees, see above (experimental!)
 * Current P/L: current profit or loss.

-Keep in mind that eg. Current P/L is calculated even if someone has no share in liquidity.
+Keep in mind that eg. Current P/L is calculated even if someone no longer has any share in liquidity and changes when TOKEN/ETH ratio changes.
+The same applies to Max profit (in ETH).

 ### Known bugs